 A Conversation with Dr. Hammad

-What would you tell a student who is thinking of attending A&M-Commerce at The RELLIS Campus?
+What would you tell a student who is considering an A&M-Commerce program at Texas A&M-RELLIS?

 What draws you to your discipline?